 Cast: George Buza, William Shatner

 This film is mostly on the list because who doesn’t love some William Shatner?
 Another anthology that actually doesn’t have a bad segment in the bunch.
 The zombie elves do steal the show though so make sure you don’t miss that one.
 You will be surprised by just how much you enjoy this film.
 It’s good straightforward fun.
-There is something for everyone in this creative film so have everyone bring something to eat or drink and try a bit of everything. maybe change into sweatpants or your fat jeans first though.
+There is something for everyone in this creative film so clean out the pantry and fridge and try a bit of everything not expired.
+Maybe change into sweatpants first though.